mankaransingh321/Data_analytics_project/README.md

+Here’s an improved README template with a more polished presentation.
+I’ve also included a section on how to tag your collaborators on GitHub.

-Python Data Analysis Project
+📊 Python Data Analysis Project

-Overview
+🔍 Project Overview
-This project is a comprehensive exploration and analysis of fitness and activity data using Python.
-The primary objective is to understand trends, relationships, and distributions within the data, leveraging advanced visualization techniques and statistical insights.
+This project dives deep into fitness and activity data, leveraging Python for insightful analysis and advanced visualizations.
+The goal is to uncover patterns, trends, and correlations to better understand user behavior and highlight actionable insights for improving fitness.

-The project incorporates multiple datasets to analyze activity levels, calories burned, and steps taken.
-Various visualizations and analytical methods have been applied to uncover patterns and provide actionable insights.
+By utilizing diverse datasets, we’ve analyzed activity levels, calorie burn patterns, and step distributions, offering a data-driven approach to enhancing physical activity routines.

-Datasets Used
+📂 Datasets
-The following datasets were utilized in this project:

-percentage.csv: Contains percentage distribution of activity levels (e.g., very active, fairly active, lightly active, sedentary). percentage2.csv: Provides activity levels with corresponding time in minutes. percentage3.csv: Contains cumulative statistics for activity levels. week_calories_df.csv: Tracks calories burned by day of the week. week_steps_df.csv: Tracks total steps by day of the week.
+percentage.csv: Contains percentage distributions of activity levels (very active, fairly active, lightly active, sedentary). percentage2.csv: Provides time spent (in minutes) in different activity levels. percentage3.csv: Adds cumulative statistics and positional values for activity levels. week_calories_df.csv: Tracks calories burned across days of the week. week_steps_df.csv: Logs total steps taken for each day of the week.
-Key Features
+✨ Key Features
-Data Cleaning & Preprocessing: Handled missing data, normalized metrics, and merged relevant datasets.
+Comprehensive Analysis: Cleaned, merged, and analyzed datasets to ensure accuracy and relevance.
-Visualizations:
+Diverse Visualizations:
-Pie charts for activity proportions.
-Line plots for trends in calories burned and steps taken.
-Violin plots for variability in steps distribution.
-Correlation heatmaps for relationships between key metrics.
+Pie charts, line plots, and bar graphs for easy data interpretation.
-Advanced visualizations such as ridge plots, pair plots, sunburst charts, and 3D scatter plots.
+Advanced visualizations like ridge plots, sunburst charts, 3D scatter plots, and parallel coordinate plots for deeper insights.
-Insights & Recommendations:
+Correlation heatmaps to identify relationships between variables.
+Actionable Insights:
-Identified sedentary behavior as a significant portion of user activity, highlighting areas for improvement.
+Highlighted sedentary behavior dominance and areas for potential improvement.
-Demonstrated strong correlations between steps taken and calories burned.
+Established correlations between steps taken and calories burned.
-Uncovered patterns and variability in activity by day of the week.
+Identified activity trends across days of the week.
-Technologies Used
+🛠️ Technologies Used
-Python Libraries:
-Data Analysis: pandas, numpy
+Data Manipulation: pandas, numpy
-Visualizations: matplotlib, seaborn, plotly, joypy Advanced Techniques: 3D plotting with mpl_toolkits.mplot3d Jupyter Notebook: For interactive coding and analysis.
+Visualization: matplotlib, seaborn, plotly, joypy Advanced Techniques: 3D plotting (mpl_toolkits.mplot3d), interactive visuals with plotly Notebook Environment: Jupyter Notebook for interactive analysis.
-Collaboration
+👥 Collaboration
-This project was a collaborative effort.
-I had the privilege of working with:
+This project was developed in collaboration with:

 Shivani
 Paragee